Dance photography can be a very evocative genre. It brings together two art forms to create some amazing results.

 What is a Dance Photographer?

 Put simply, it’s a professional that takes pictures of dancers.
-He or she can specialize in performance or events which means photographing the dancers on stage and backstage.
+He or she can specialize in performances or events which means photographing the dancers on stage and backstage.

 Another area of expertise is dedicated to posed or studio images.
 These are portraits of the dancers in the studio or on location.
 Normally these photos are created for the dancer’s portfolio.